Particular/docs.particular.net/transports/azure-service-bus/legacy/error-handling.md

 The transport deals with this problem for a large part by performing an [estimated batch size calculation](batching.md#batching-messages-sent-from-a-handler-padding-and-estimated-batch-size-calculation) that includes both body and headers as well as a percentage for padding due to serialization.

 Even with this calculation in place, there is no guarantee that a message will eventually fit the limits after serialization.
-And if it doesn't then the Azure Service Bus client will throw a `MessageSizeExceededException` like the following:
+If it doesn't, then the Azure Service Bus client will throw a `MessageSizeExceededException` similar to the following:

 > Microsoft.Azure.ServiceBus.MessageSizeExceededException: The received message (delivery-id:0, size:262626 bytes) exceeds the limit (262144 bytes) currently allowed on the link.

-The transport will catch this exception and invoke an instance of `IHandleOversizedBrokeredMessages`, which has a default implementation that throws a `MessageTooLargeException` suggesting to use the Data bus feature.
+The transport will catch this exception and invoke an instance of `IHandleOversizedBrokeredMessages`, which has a default implementation that throws a `MessageTooLargeException` suggesting to use the data bus feature.
 A [custom implementation](oversized-sends.md) for handling of oversized sends can be provided.

 1. Go to Premium which allows 1MB messages
 2. Use the [data bus](/nservicebus/messaging/databus/) feature
 3. Transmit smaller message bodies

-NOTE: Sometimes this exception can occur when forwarding a messsage to the audit or error queue as the headers are expanded with meta data which can result in the message size limit to be exceeded.
-Ensure that any message will have enough remaining space in the header to accomodate for this header data expansion.
+NOTE: Sometimes this exception can occur when forwarding a messsage to the audit or error queue as the headers are expanded with metadata which can result in the message size limit being exceeded.
+Ensure that any message will have enough remaining space in the header to allow for this header data expansion.

-## Dead Letter Queue
+## Dead letter queue

 Next to the client-side error handling concerns described above, the broker itself also has several error handling capabilities: